Amansingh-06/card_using_react/README.md

 - ✅ "Add +" button over the image with absolute positioning
 - ✅ Customisable label shown conditionally
 - ✅ Veg/Non-Veg indicator
+- ✅ Add to cart functionality(only length of the cart item will be show)
 - ✅ Expandable description (`more/less`)
 - ✅ Dynamic rating display with stars and review count
 - ✅ Smooth UI with clean layout